dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Morning_Exercise/slips.md

 1. What are the different datatypes in JavaScript?
 Give an example of each.
 Why might you choose to use one over another?
 1. Truthy and Falsey: discuss, with examples.
-List all the 'falsey' things.
+List the 'falsey' things.
 1. What is a function?
 Give an example.
 How do we feed data info a function?
 What do we use when we want a function to supply us with something when it's done running?
 1. What is "scope" in JavaScript?
 Give an example and discuss.
+How might using the `var` keyword affect a variable's scope?
 1. What are the different types of Loops in JS?
 Give an example of each and discuss when you might want to use each type.
 1. Array methods: what do push(), pop(), shift(), unshift(), and length() do when called on an array?
 1. More array methods: what do splice() and slice() do?